spachner/mcmd/README.md

 Then mcmd could you save time.
 Once you have mcmd configured with commands you would like to repeat often, then just

 * Click on button by mouse and you are done

+Please have a look into the wiki for installation and screenshots.
+Comments are welcome.